magnet-cl/django-project-template/README.md

 Every Form has to inherit from this class.
 It enables fieldset support and changes the style of inputs.
 For example, date fields will contain a class that is picked up by the datepicker javascript library and render a datepicker input.

+If you are handling Chilean RUTs, install [Django Local Flavor](https://github.com/django/django-localflavor).

 ## Views

 Contains classes that inherit from Django generic class based views.
 This is